Search This Blog

 Management Presentations are Unscheduled Interviews for Career Growth

 The presentations in general fall under three categories, namely informative, persuasive, or explanatory.
+I call them the "Communication PIE."

 2. The explanatory presentations involve workshop or training style presentations where stakeholders or team members across the functions are trained to understand the processes, tools, policies, procedures, etc. The goal is on what they should know, how they should respond, where they should access more details, and who they should escalate when issues arise that are outside of the workshop or training.
 The goal is building team morale, addressing change management, training on tools and technologies, understanding processes, etc.

-3. The persuasive presentations focuses on lobbying for a solution and presenting a strategy providing substantial reasons on the reasons, risks (threats/opportunities), impacts or benefits if fail to act in a reasonable time.
+3. The persuasive presentations focus on lobbying for a solution and presenting a strategy providing substantial reasons on the reasons, risks (threats/opportunities), impacts or benefits if fail to act in a reasonable time.
 The audience in this presentation is often the senior management including the sponsor involved in the decision making.

 This persuasive meeting, for instance, is a moment for management to know more about your critical thinking and leadership skills.
-These presentations, in my humble opinion, are the unscheduled interviews for the project managers where the management takes copious notes on how well you presented the solution and how thorough your analysis was.
+These presentations, in my humble opinion, are unscheduled interviews for the project managers where the management takes copious notes on how well you presented the solution and how thorough your analysis was.
 It is these presentations that come vividly to the senior management's mind with their mind voice reinforcing your need for a promotion.

 So, don't take these management meetings less seriously.
 These unscheduled interviews should be followed through on how you did, where you could improve, and have action plans to ensure that you are addressing these that your management sees.
 Maximize the opportunities, therefore, using your strengths in these meetings and eliminate the threats of stalled career growth by addressing any of your weaknesses.